 FMSbonds, Inc. (the Company), is a broker and dealer specializing in municipal bonds.
 The Company acts primarily in a principal capacity, buying and selling for its own account and trading with customers and other dealers.
-To a lesser extent, the Company acts in an agency capacity, buying and selling equity securities and annuities for its customers and charging a commission, and in an administrative capacity earning fees for administrative services rendered.
+To a lesser extent, the Company acts in an agency capacity, buying and selling equity securities and annuities for its customers and charging a commission, in an administrative capacity earning fees for administrative services rendered, and in its capacity as underwriter for various municipal securities offerings.